ram-nat/CyHeif/README.md

 ================================================
 Purpose
 -------
+HEIF and HEIC read and write support for Python using LibHeif that works across platforms.
 This package provides Cython based Python binding for libheif allowing access to High-Efficiency Image Format from Python.
 One of the main goals for CyHeif is that it should work on Windows and allow for manipulating HEIF/HEIC images from Python in Windows.
-It works on Windows (unlike PyHeif).
+It works on Windows (unlike PyHeif) and Linux.
 This is currently barebones but has the critical elements in place and adding functionality for working with HEIF/HEIC files and exposing them to Python as Pillow Images for manipulation.

 Known Issues
 ------------
-Setup does not work - sorry, I am a complete novice at creating a Python package and right now this is not where I want to spend my time.
-Please contact me if you need help setting this package up and I will try to help.
-I do plan to get this to be an installable Python package at some point when I get time.
-If you have knowledge with setting up a Python package and want to help me, that would be awesome!
+No Documentation - working on it.

 Requirements
 ------------